udo-munk/z80pack/doc/README-asm.txt

 Option e:
 Set the significant number of characters in symbols to <num>.
-The default is 8.
+The default is 8 and the allowed range is 6 to 32.

 Option h:
 Set the maximum number of bytes per hex record to <num>.
-The default is 32.
+The default is 32 and the allowed range is 1 to 32.

 Option x:
 Don't fill binary files up to the last used logical address.
 This means,